feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 />
 ```

+**Note:** If the integrator has configured the AMD module loader in the browser,
+the Feature App to be loaded via `src` must be provided as an [AMD][amd] module.

 ### `nodeSrc`

 Additionally, when a Feature App wants to be rendered on the server, its
-`nodeSrc` must be specified, which is the URL to its CommonJS module bundle
+`nodeSrc` must be specified, which is the URL to its module bundle, e.g.:
-(targeted at Node.js):

 ```jsx
 <FeatureAppLoader